xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 INTRODUCTION
 ---

+TODO: motivation, this sucks.
+Imagine you have a group of people,each having preferences regarding who they'd like to be matched with.
+Your task is to create as many pairs as possible while respecting the preferences (i. e. no two people will be matched).

+You certainly could test all possible options, but this would, for larger groups of people, take quite a while.
+We need something better.

-In this video, we'll be describing the blossom algorithm for maximal matching in a graph, developed by Jack Edmonds.
+In this video, we'll be describing the blossom algorithm for maximal matching in a graph, developed by Jack Edmonds in 1961.

-As a quick reminder: a graph consists of vertices that are connected by edges.

-A matching in a graph is a subset of edges, such that no two of them share a vertex.
-It is maximal if it contains the most edges possible (compared to other matchings for the given graph), and perfect, if each vertex is in some edge from the matching.

-TODO: perfect -- odstranit z toho grafu ty problematické hrany

-We'll call vertices that are not in the matching free vertices.

-The core idea behind the algorithm is an „alternating path.“ An alternating path in a graph is an alternating sequence of edges in the matching and edges not in the matching.
-We'll call an alternating path „free,“ if the first and the last vertex is free.

-What is interesting about free alternating paths is that if a graph contains it, then its matching is not maximal, because we can switch the edges and improve the matching by 1.
-Another thing that will be helpful (but we don't be proving, since it's not all that interesting) is that if a graph **doesn't** contain it, then it **is** maximal.

-This means that we can repeatedly look for free alternatning paths, improve them and once there are no more, we know that we found a maximal matching.

 ---

+Formally, a matching in a graph is a subset of edges, such that no two share a vertex.
+A matching is maximal if it contains the most edges possible (compared to other matchings for the given graph).

+We'll call vertices that are not in the matching exposed vertices.

+The core idea behind the algorithm are „augmenting paths.“ An augmenting path in a graph with some matching is an alternating sequence of edges in the matching and edges not in the matching, where the first and the last vertex is exposed.

+TODO: animace tohohle na nějakém grafu

+As the name suggests, augmenting paths can improve (or augment) the size of the current matching by 1 by switching the edges on the path.
+Also, if a graph **doesn't** contain an augmenting path, then the matching is maximal.

+Combining these two facts gives us the algorithm -- repeatedly look for augmenting paths and use them to improve the matching, until there are no more, at which point we know that the matching is maximal.

+---
 TREE PERFECT MATCHING
 ---

-Let's think about how to find maximal matching in a tree (a graph without cycles).
+First, let's think about how to find augmenting paths in a tree (a graph without cycles).
+This will be pretty straight-forward -- run a BFS from some exposed vertex until we find another one.

-TODO: ukázat animaci nalevo strom, napravo né strom

-We'd like to repeatedly look for free alternating paths, so that we could switch their edges and improve the matching, until it's maximal (just like we described eariler).

-To do this a little more systematically, we'll build a forest of alternating paths from all free vertices and then look at all edges not in the pairing.
+TODO: animace

 ---
-BIPARTITE GRAPH PERFECT MATCHING
----

-- add cycles of even length to trees
-- show that it doesn't break anything

----
 GENERAL GRAPH MATCHING
 ---

-- cycles of odd length suck -- show problem
+Let's consider a general graph to see why our previous approach doesn't quite work.
+If we were to run a BFS from this vertex,

 - introduce blossom
 - show that compressing it, finishing matching and uncompressing it doesn't break anything

-- visualize algorithm runtime
+- visualize algorithm runtime (left is graph, right is forest)